Lord Jesus Christ in the 1611KJV

 1. The phrase We also are men of like passions with you means: 'They were not so-called gods.
 They had the same desires, wishes, physical feelings and other things as were common to all physical men'.

 2. The phrase and preach unto you that ye should turn from these vanities unto the living God means: 'The things they were doing had a good outward appearance but no real spiritual substance (vanities).
-They needed to replace what they were doing with true worship of the living God, which had true spiritual value'.
+They needed to replace what they were doing with true worship of The living God, which had true spiritual value'.

 3. The phrase which made heaven means: 'The living God made heaven.
 Therefore, He is greater than any so-called god who claimed to live in heaven'.

-4. The phrase and earth means: 'The living God made the earth.
-Therefore, He is greater than any so-called god who claimed to live in the earth'.
+4. The phrase and earth means: 'The living God made The earth.
+Therefore, He is greater than any so-called god who claimed to live in The earth'.

-5. The phrase and the sea means: 'The living God made the sea.
-Therefore, He is greater than any so-called god who claimed to live in the sea'.
+5. The phrase and the sea means: 'The living God made The sea.
+Therefore, He is greater than any so-called god who claimed to live in The sea'.
 Between these three places, Paul has covered every place of any so-called god.
-Therefore, he has declared the living God to be greater than any other so-called god.
+Therefore, he has declared The living God to be greater than any other so-called god.

 6. The phrase and all things that are therein means: 'The living God made all things that are therein.
 Therefore, He is greater than any so-called god who claimed to done some great deed to prove that he was a god'.

 7. The phrase Who in times past suffered all nations to walk in their own ways means: 'The living God allowed people to do this in the past.
 Their wrong actions made Him suffer.
-But, as our next sentence says, the living God left Himself witnesses who were given the job of telling people Who the living God was and how to worship Him'.
+But, as our next sentence says, The living God left Himself witnesses who were given the job of telling people Who The living God was and how to worship Him'.

 13. C14-S13 : God always had a witness here.
 Whether people understand it or not, the seasons and provisions of nature are a witness of God's provision, protection, and character.